-The proposed form submitted by DEC and DEP and the further revision to DNCP's LEO Form include provisions and language that do not appear to be necessary to establish the second prong of the LEO test.
-Therefore, the Commission finds that the revised LEO Form submitted as Exhibit E to DNCP's Reply Comments should be approved for use by DNCP, effective 30 days after the date of this Order.
-DEC and DEP shall adapt the contents of this form for their use and submit its proposed form to the Commission for approval within 30 days.
-Further, the Utilities shall place information on their websites that clearly shows how to establish a LEO and which departments must be contacted to negotiate interconnection agreements and PPAs, as well as the Public Staff's proposed language on their websites and on communications acknowledging receipt of the LEO forms.
+The September 17, 2015 forms submitted by the Utilities include added provisions and language that do not appear to be necessary to establish the second prong of the LEO test.
+Therefore, the Commission finds that the previously submitted revised LEO Form submitted as Exhibit E to DNCP's Reply Comments should be approved for use by the Utilities effective 30 days after the date of this Order.
+DEC and DEP shall adapt the contents of this form for their use and submit its proposed form to the Commission for approval within 15 days of the issuance of this Order.
+Further, the Utilities shall place the forms and information on their websites that clearly shows how to establish a LEO, including the above stated change to the LEO test, and which departments must be contacted to negotiate interconnection agreements and PPAs, as well as the Public Staff's proposed language from its initial comments on their websites and on communications acknowledging receipt of the LEO forms.
+The Utilities shall file within 30 days of the issuance of this Order with the Commission a description of the location of the forms and information on their respective websites and the Public Staff is requested to review this filing and recommend to the Commission if the information is clearly accessible and identifiable within 10 days of the Utilities' filing.
 Finally, the Utilities should submit revisions to the forms, other than changes in contact information, to the Commission for approval.

-The evidence supporting this finding is contained in the Initial Statement of the Public Staff and the Joint Reply Comments of DEC and DEP.
+The evidence supporting this finding of fact is contained in the Initial Statement of the Public Staff and the Joint Reply Comments of DEC and DEP.